RoundPoint Mortgage Servicing review

-How to get a home loan with RoundPoint Mortgage Servicing
+How to apply for a mortgage with Roundpoint Mortgage Servicing

-- On RoundPoint Mortgage Servicing’s website, click I Need a Loan from its menu on the left-hand side.
+- On RoundPoint Mortgage Servicing’s website, select I Need a Loan from its menu on the left side.

 - Offers loss mitigation programs.
 It’s willing to work with homeowners struggling to make loan payments with its workout programs.

 - Licensed in all 50 states.
-RoundPoint Mortgage Servicing is licensed to service loans in every state, Washington, D.C. and the Virgin Islands.
+RoundPoint Mortgage Servicing is licensed to service loans in every state, Washington, DC and the US Virgin Islands.

 - Website lacks details.
-RoundPoint Mortgage Servicing’s website is not transparent.
+RoundPoint Mortgage Servicing’s website isn’t transparent.
 It doesn’t list what loans it offers, rates or eligibility requirements.
 You’ll need to speak to a loan officer on the phone to get specifics about your loan program.

 - Long closing times on refinances.
 Customers complain about waiting for closing times that can exceed four months and longer.

-RoundPoint Mortgage Servicing was founded in 2007.
+RoundPoint Mortgage Servicing was founded in 2007 and is now the mortgage servicing subsidiary of Freedom Mortgage.
 This nonbank mortgage servicing company has over $90 billion in mortgage assets.
-In 2018, Inc. 5000, an American business magazine, ranked RoundPoint Mortgage as one of the fastest-growing companies in America.
+In 2018, American business magazine Inc. 5000 ranked RoundPoint Mortgage as one of the fastest-growing companies in America.

 Frequently asked questions

 RoundPoint Mortgage Servicing has serviced over 1.3 million customers all over the US.
 Users are generally happy with RoundPoint Mortgage’s customer service.
-But you may want to save yourself some frustration and choose another lender if you’re looking to refinance your mortgage.
+But you may want to save yourself some frustration and choose another lender if you’re looking to refinance.
 Some users report delays in closing that resulted in higher interest rates and expired paperwork.